Boston Society of Architects

-One of the oldest and largest chapters of the AIA, the Boston Society of Architects (BSA) is a nonprofit membership organization committed to architecture, design and the built environment.
+The Boston Society for Architecture (formerly known as the Boston Society of Architects) (BSA) is a nonprofit membership organization committed to architecture, design and the built environment.

 History

 On June 20, 1867, approximately 50 architects convened in the City of Boston to sign the articles of association for the Boston Society of Architects.
 Since this time, the BSA has grown to approximately 4,000 members, making it one of the largest branches of the AIA.

 The BSA became the eastern Massachusetts regional association of the AIA in 1870.
 It has sister chapters in Central Massachusetts and Western Massachusetts.
 These three chapters constitute AIA Massachusetts.

 The membership of the BSA supports ArchitectureBoston Magazine, an ideas-focused publication edited by Boston Globe columnist Renée Loth; and BSA Space, a gallery for public architecture and design-related exhibitions.
 They convene annually at the Architecture Boston Expo convention.

 The BSA is headquartered in BSA Space at 290 Congress Street, Suite 200, Boston MA 02210.